pjpscriv/advent-of-code-2022/day_18/README.md

 </code></pre>
 <p>In the above example, after counting up all the sides that aren't connected to another cube, the total surface area is <code><em>64</em></code>.</p>
 <p><em>What is the surface area of your scanned lava droplet?</em></p>

+<article class="day-desc"><h2 id="part2">--- Part Two ---</h2><p>Something seems off about your calculation.
+The cooling rate depends on exterior surface area, but your calculation also included the surface area of air pockets trapped in the lava droplet.</p>
+<p>Instead, consider only cube sides that could be reached by the water and steam as the lava droplet tumbles into the pond.
+The steam will expand to reach as much as possible, completely displacing any air on the outside of the lava droplet but never expanding diagonally.</p>
+<p>In the larger example above, exactly one cube of air is trapped within the lava droplet (at <code>2,2,5</code>), so the exterior surface area of the lava droplet is <code><em>58</em></code>.</p>
+<p><em>What is the exterior surface area of your scanned lava droplet?</em></p>